JoshuaEN/ffxiv-faux-hollows/README.md

 <img alt="Board example (sorry, I don't think it's really useful to describe this in detail)" src="./docs/assets/README_md/edge-case-1.png" width="40%"/>

-Looking at the [Community Data Spreadsheet by u/Ylandah](https://docs.google.com/spreadsheets/d/1mUyCzlzDmdXMwaSTUgWXtEA45oJNn-iB4_bVM43zf58/edit?gid=49331949#gid=49331949") (this is C↑), we can see there are four possible Present locations:
+Looking at the [Community Data Spreadsheet by u/Ylandah](https://docs.google.com/spreadsheets/d/1mUyCzlzDmdXMwaSTUgWXtEA45oJNn-iB4_bVM43zf58/edit?gid=22642346#gid=22642346") (this is C↑), we can see there are four possible Present locations for this Sword location:
 <img alt="Community data spreadsheet information for the board example above" src="./docs/assets/README_md/edge-case-2.png" />

 There are also three tiles where two Presents overlap: